Overview of the Adult Internship Program

 Intensive Outpatient Programs

-Each adult intern spends four months providing group psychotherapies and case management to adult patients admitted to one of several Partial Hospital or Intensive Outpatient Programs.
+Each adult intern spends four months providing group psychotherapies and case management to adult patients admitted to one of several Partial Hospital (PHP) or Intensive Outpatient Programs (IOP).
 Interns will choose between several of the PHP/IOP programs for this primary rotation.
-These include our Professionals’ Program, Young Adult/LGBTQ program, DBT program, and the Schizophrenia Rehabilitation Program.
-These are intensive outpatient programs for patients recently discharged from the inpatient service or referred from community providers who are in need of intensive services to prevent hospitalization and restore occupational/school and psychosocial functioning.
+Options include our Professionals’ Program, Young Adult Services (YAS) General Mental Health Track Program, YAS Right Track/LGBTQ Specialty Program, DBT program, or the Psychosis Program (Schizophrenia Rehabilitation Program and the Potentials Clinic).
+Patients in the PHP/IOP programs are typically stepping down from the inpatient service or are stepping up from community providers to prevent hospitalization and restore occupational/school and psychosocial functioning.

-The intern will function as a staff treatment manager, providing case management services to at least two ongoing patients, and provide up to eight hours of group psychotherapy.
-Patients typically attend these programs for three or four days of programming that include traditional process group therapies and a variety of skill-based therapies, including Dialectical Behavior Therapy and a variety of cognitive behavioral methods.
-The goal of the rotation is to help interns gain experience in providing psycho-educational, insight-oriented, and skill-based approaches to group treatment and to learn the principles of managing high acuity patients in a less restrictive treatment environment.
+The intern will function as a staff treatment manager, providing psychological support services to at least two ongoing patients, and provide about eight hours of group psychotherapy per week.
+Patients typically attend these programs for three or four days of programming that include traditional process group therapies and a variety of skill-based therapies, including Dialectical Behavior Therapy skills and cognitive behavioral therapy skills.
+The goal of the rotation is to help interns gain experience in providing psychoeducational, insight-oriented, and skill-based approaches in a group treatment format and to learn the principles of managing high acuity patients in a less restrictive treatment environment.

 During this rotation, interns will have the opportunity to pursue elective interests, will continue to perform two to four psychological assessments per month, and will continue to carry a small caseload of outpatients.